Teradata/gosql-driver/README.md

 ## Teradata GoSQL Driver Plugin

 The Teradata GoSQL Driver is available as a Go plugin.
 This is not an official Teradata supported product.
-The plugin is provided as a service to the user community for accessing Teradata Vantage from the Go language.
+This plugin is provided as a service to the user community for accessing Teradata Vantage from the Go language.

 Please be aware that Go plugins currently have significant limitations from the Go language itself.
 *	Only macOS and Linux support, but no Windows support.